helloturbine/turbine-docs/docs/records/work_orders.md

 ## Work Orders
-Work orders in Turbine can be thought of as a special type of Purchase Order, with the main difference being that the items are not ordered from a vendor, but made directly by a customer.

 For customers that perform their own manufacturing, work orders can be a useful tool to track the creation of new inventory and the consumption of components.
 Once a work order is run, the changes to inventory will be reflected on the Stock page.